gotmachine/EasyRobotics/TECHNICAL.md

 - Amount of iterations required to converge is quite variable, and overall relatively high.
 50+ iterations is usual, and 500+ not uncommon.
 - By nature, the algorithm guarantees smooth movements between iterations, no matter how far the target is
 - Good stability once the target is reached
-- The algorithm is totally incapable of getting out of the local minima for the starting conditions
 - Defining an error function that behave linearly is difficult, especially when trying to combine distance and angle
-- The algorithm has tunning knobs (angle offset per iteration, learning rate) that are also difficult to define
+- The algorithm has tuning knobs (angle offset per iteration, learning rate) that are also difficult to define
+- Using an adaptative learning rate with large max values allow the algorithm to get out of local minimas and to keep searching for an alternative converging pose.
+But it can take a humongous amount of iterations to reach convergence, and can induce stability issues.

 ### CCD